AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-sharepoint-site-limited-access.md

 role: User, Developer
 ---

+<span class="preview"> The feature is available under early adopter program.
+You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

 # Configure SharePoint Site with limited access using authorization scope

 The purpose of limited access is to enhance security management by allowing administrators to control user access within a Microsoft SharePoint Site.
 The permission level is useful when you need to grant a user or group access to specific content within a site or library, without allowing them to open or edit any other items.